OriginalCube/WE-Loundraw/README.md

 <img src="https://i.imgur.com/pbfAf3D.png" />

 ## Time to finish
-1 month
+1.3 month

 ##  Dev notes
 This was a redesign of my first-ever work for my wallpaper engine.
 This turned out pretty well for the time that it took me to finish this work.
+This took a lot of effort though because I had to seperate the images to create a 3d effect with the canvas animation.

 ## Built with
 React js - Front End